Download the App!

 show series

 There are two weeks left on the legislative calendar and staff, lobbyists and state lawmakers are already feeling the crunch.
-So we explore what it's like navigating this stressful time period and whether anything big will get done down the stretch this session with former Assembylman Ken Zebrowski, a lobbyist with Brown & Weinraub.
+So we explore what it's like navigating this stressful time period and whether anything big will get done down the stretch this session with former Assemblyman Ken Zebrowski, a lobbyist with Brown & Weinraub.
 Host David Lomb…

 continue reading